dlebech/stable-diffusion-2-xl-streamlit/README.md

 Observations based on my own machine:
 - Using Ubuntu 22.04 with an RTX 2070 GPU (8GB memory)
 - Using Python 3.10 in a fresh conda environment.
-- Can generate 640x576 images without attention slicing
-- Can generate 960x896 images with attention slicing (lower performance)
-- Changing the model from the 512 model to the 768 model works but it is only possible to produce 768x768 images with attention slicing.
+- The 768 model works but it is only possible with xformers *or* attention slicing.
+- With xformers enabled, 768x768 pixel images are possible

 ## Install & Run